jkawamoto/psi/docs/content/index.md

 Visit its [web site](https://nodered.org/) to know usage of the flow editor and the way to deploy your application on Node-RED.

+## Quick Start
+There are two ways to start a Node-RED server which includes Node-RED nodes provided by this software: compiling source code on your computer and run, and using a docker container.

 ### Build and Run by Node.js
 Prepare [Node.js](https://nodejs.org/), [Python 3](https://www.python.org/), and